-33.9 Tables group content
+32.6 Tables group content

-Using the "Content" icon of the groups icon bar, it is possible to get a summary of a tables group content.
+Using the "Content" tab of the group's bar, it is possible to get a summary of a tables group content.

 For each table and sequence belonging to the group, the displayed table shows the characteristics configured into the emaj_group_def table, as well as the disk space used by the log table and its index.